 Since new cementing techniques have been introduced, the long-term results of the cemented prosthesis have been considerably improved.

-A cement stopper, placed a centimeter or so below the prosthesis, allows the cement to be pressurized so that it flows into the cancellous bone rather than into the distal femur.
+A cement restrictor, placed a centimeter or so below the prosthesis, allows the cement to be pressurized so that it flows into the cancellous bone rather than into the distal femur.

 Before inserting cement, clean the canal with irrigation and an appropriate brush.
 Place a temporary dry sponge in the canal, to be removed just before the cement is inserted.